-In consultation with DRG and the Muswellbrook Shire Council, MACH Energy has developed the following Provisional Post-Mining design objectives for the final void:
+In consultation with the Division of Resources and Geoscience (now MEG) and the Muswellbrook Shire Council, MACH Energy has developed the following Provisional Post-Mining design objectives for the final void:

 - The residual final void will form a waterbody. - The final void (and associated drainage network) will be shaped to reflect a less engineered profile that is more consistent with the surrounding natural environment. - The final void will typically act as a groundwater sink. - The final void could provide long-term use for recreational or industrial activities.